James's Ramblings

 This is a function:

-func changeName(p \*person, newName string) {
+func changeName(newName string) {

 Methods are invoked using dot notation .: